dwakk/spotify_downloader/README.md

 npm i
 ```

-You can run then run the code in dev mode by using
+Run the code in dev mode by running in both folders:
 ```
 npm run dev
 ```
-in both folders

-You can also compile the code to run it in prod mode.
+You can also compile the code to run it in prod mode. ###### Use tsc for backend and Vite for frontend

 ### An electron version of the app can be found in the [electron](https://github.com/dwakk/spotify_downloader/tree/electron) branch